 - 1/2 cup chicken stock, either homemade or low-sodium

 - kosher salt and ground black pepper to taste

-- optional garnish: fresh Italian parsley, chopped
+- Italian flat-leaf parsley, chopped

 - Bring a large pot of salted water to a rolling boil.
 Add the pasta and cook until al dente, approximately 10 minutes.
 Drain, rinse briefly and transfer to a large bowl.